 “There is no evidence to show any lower limb restrictions and have no specialist input, referrals or investigations into the restrictions that you report.”

 I’m not sure how she could have assessed this over the telephone anyway.
 I appreciate chiropractors aren’t specialists in the sense they require, but if they want to pay £40 for a statement from them, they are most welcome to.
 I didn’t source any background evidence to my chronic pain as part of the initial application process because this claim has always been, first and foremost, for how my mental health affects my daily life.
-However, if they are going to ask me questions about my physical health then I’m not going to deny it – I’m going to answer honestly.
+However, if they are going to ask me questions about my physical health then I’m not going to deny it – I’m going to answer truthfully.
 It’s not like they have paid any attention to the specialist input I did include with my application anyway – would it have been any different here if I had a diagnosis?
 I suspect not.
-At least in a face-to-face assessment I could have demonstrated the problems.
+At least in a face-to-face assessment, I could have demonstrated the problems.

 “You currently take a low level painkiller but only for headaches.”